Costs of legal action

 Costs of litigants in person are reduced and people on low incomes may get public funding or be entitled to remission on their court fees.

-Costs amounts and recovery depend on allocating the case to one of the three different tracks and can be fixed in specific cases.
+Costs amounts and recovery depend on allocating the case to one of the four different tracks and can be fixed in specific cases.